jostylr/role-dnd-hybrid/src/fudge.md

 I have the perspective that damage should be rare and considered very bad.
 This also helps with the perpetual problem of characters being worn down by many enemies while the enemies remain fresh.
 A kind of fatigue probably should be put into the system, pretty mild, such as 1 fatigue for 6 "rounds" of combat (post combat), leading to a -1 in rolls, and adding up until a 5 minute per point rest happens.

 A particular difficulty is that of ranged and spell damage.
 This is less of a give and take.
-But maybe it is about working on the aim or power until it can overcome defenses, rolling until one is satisifed with attempting with taking the shot or throwing the power level.
+But maybe it is about working on the aim or power until it can overcome defenses, rolling until one is satisfied with attempting with taking the shot or throwing the power level.
 This is also something that can take into called shots.
 For example, taking careful aim to shoot an arrow through the eye.
 Use the GURPS modifiers for that, I think, should be fine.
 I guess the same could happen for melee, but that is harder.

 Still that leaves magic as it is harder to imagine a good defense against that.
 But it could be just an intrinsic part of how to cast a spell, with each round preparing the spell causing an energy drain and posing a tempting target to be taken out.

 This mechanism can also be used outside of combat for skills that are done over a period of time, such as picking a lock.
-In those cases, there would be a target to achieve, but there would also be a lower level at which something bad happens (break the lock or lockpick, fall from the climbing effort,...).
+In those cases, there would be a target to achieve, but there would also be a lower level at which something bad happens (break the lock or lock pick, fall from the climbing effort,...).
 So an easy lock might have a target of 3 and a breakage of -10, possibly breaking the lock instead of the pick.
 The starting for this is all fair is 0 level.
-A hard lock might have a target of 10 and a breaking of -5, breaking the lockpick instead of the lock.
+A hard lock might have a target of 10 and a breaking of -5, breaking the lock pick instead of the lock.